dingusdev/dingusppc/zdocs/developers/misc.md

 # Miscellaneous

 * In order for the mouse to move, it generally needs to use the Vertical Blanking Interrupt (VBL) present on the video controller.
-However, the Pippin instead uses a virtual timer task to accomplish, as there is a bug that prevents the VBL from working in the Taos graphics controller.
+However, the Pippin instead uses a virtual timer task to accomplish this, as there is a bug that prevents the VBL from working in the Taos graphics controller.

 * The Power Mac G3 Beige has an additional register at 0xFF000004, which is dubbed varyingly as the "cpu-id" (by Open Firmware), the ""systemReg" (display driver) or "MachineID" (platform driver).